English Language & Literature (ENGLISH)

 Advanced creative writing workshop in nonfiction.
 Subject varies and will be visible when students enroll.

-ENGLISH 487PO Creative Writing Workshop Credits: 3
+ENGLISH 487PO Poetry Workshop Credits: 3

 ENGLISH 499 Senior Tutorial Credits: 3